EASYTAX, VAT fiscal representative

 How do I get a VAT number in Switzerland?

-Registering for VATis a relatively simple formality compared to setting up a company, but in addition to obtaining a VAT number in Switzerlandyou’ll need to file periodic VAT returns to ensure your VAT compliance.
+VAT identification is a relatively simpler formality than setting up a company, but beyond obtaining a VAT number in Switzerland, you’ll need to complete and submit periodic declarations to ensure your VAT compliance.

 Failure to comply with the deadlines imposed by the Swiss authorities for the deposit and payment of VAT will result in the payment of penalties .